gaycoderprincess/CarbonTimeTrialGhosts/README.md

 ## Installation

 - Make sure you have v1.4 of the game, as this is the only version this plugin is compatible with. (exe size of 7217152 bytes)
-- Plop the files of your chosen variant into your game folder.
-(Practice for competing against yourself in quick races, ChallengeSeries for the time trial challenges)
+- Plop the files into your game folder.
 - Start the game and launch any race, you will now have a PB ghost to race against instead of AI opponents.
 - Enjoy, nya~ :3